Understand General Program Offerings

 Villa le Balze / Georgetown in Doha, Qatar

 Georgetown University owns Villa le Balze in Fiesole, Italy.
-Georgetown in Fiesole, Italy - Villa Le Balze is a living-learning community where students take Georgetown courses abroad.
+Georgetown in Fiesole, Italy - Villa Le Balze is a living-learning community where you take Georgetown courses abroad.
 The Villa hosts visiting faculty from the main campus and other universities each semester, and offers different course options each semester.
-Students may also study at Georgetown’s satellite campus in Doha, Qatar.
+You may also study at Georgetown’s satellite campus in Doha, Qatar.
 Students studying at Georgetown in Doha, Qatar have the opportunity to take Georgetown courses alongside degree-seeking students.
 Grades earned on these programs are factored into a student’s Georgetown GPA.

 Language programs are offered to students who may not be prepared for direct matriculation at a foreign university.
 They are generally offered in smaller cities that allow for greater cultural immersion and language practice.
 Students on these programs will mainly focus on language acquisition and will have the opportunity to further develop their reading, writing, and speaking skills in the host country’s language.